-Making your late career change
+Making your mid-life change

 Anytime you make a life or career change, it’s a big deal.
 All of a sudden the structure and rhythm that your life had is changed irrevocably.
 The people you saw on a daily basis such as your barista, colleagues or fellow commuters are never to be seen again, unless you make a concerted effort to stay in touch.

 The impact of the change on your general well-being is even greater if you’re not moving into another full-time job, but are building a new type of life.
 You might call this a portfolio lifestyle, a career change or life change, or retirement.
 This state of flux and opportunity for renewal is exciting but also daunting and can take a lot of time to get right.

 But that’s ok!
 This is totally normal.

 We have spoken to hundreds of people over the past few years who have made a significant transition.
 Most of them have said they tried a number of new things before they found the balance that was right for them at that next phase in life...then things can change again!
 One survey which looked at how well people adjust to retirement found that only 18% of people had fully adjusted 6 months later, this then rose slowly to over 50% after five years.
 Nothing in life is ever static.

 Having the skill to be able to adapt and reinvent ourselves, keep up with the changes in the world around around us becomes increasingly important as the likelihood of the ‘100 year life’ increases for many of us.

 Research shows that people who plan early tend to adjust more quickly and are generally happier throughout the transition.
 This doesn’t just mean saving for your superannuation or whether you’re going to downsize or move to a new area.
 When people face a life change, other aspects of their lives may be challenged, including relationships and self-esteem.
 When your daily routine changes, your level of social interaction and physical and intellectual stimulation is often disrupted as well.

 Without help, it can take people a very long-time to adjust.
 This is where Full Time Lives is here to help.